gschmutz/integration-architecture-workshop/02-data-movement/README.md

 ## Starting Penthao

+You can either use the Fat Client by installing it locally or run it as a Docker container.
+Alternatively you can also use the Webapplication which is part of the stack.

 ### In a Docker Container
 As Penthao is a Fat Client Application, we cannot start it as part of the Docker Compose stack.
-But we can also start it using a docker container and reference the network using the `--network` argument, so that we can access the different infrastructure element using the service names from the docker compose definition.
+But we can start it using a docker container and reference the network using the `--network` argument, so that we can access the different infrastructure element using the service names from the docker compose definition.

 In a terminal window, execute the following command and the Penthao splash screen should show up